ticketmaster/actions-on-google-kotlin/Readme.md

 This project is a testbed for multi-platform Kotlin modules.
 It shows how you could implement modules that have code that is common for all platforms, and that may need platform-specific code for (some of) its types and functions.

+Note that you have to change settings in IntelliJ IDEA to be able to build the project and run the examples from your IDE.
+See the item about IntelliJ IDEA under *current issues* below.

 Recipes for unit tests for common and platform-specific code are available.
 Execute the following command to run the Java tests.
 The test output can be found in `jvm/build/reports/tests/test/index.html`:

     ./gradlew :jvm:test